jonthysell/HawCards/README.md

 ## Errata ##

-Unless otherwise noted, HawCards makes no claim of accuracy nor copyright over any of the word lists collected here.
+HawCards makes no claim as to the accuracy of the translations, nor does HawCards assert any copyright over these word lists.
+The intent of HawCards is simply to assist students of Hawaiian.